hyndex/libslac/README.rst

 libslac
 =======

-Simple ISO15118-3 SLAC library for microcontrollers.
+Simple ISO15118-3 SLAC library for ESP32 and Arduino boards.

-``libslac`` implements the Signal Level Attenuation Characterization (SLAC) protocol with a focus on the ESP32 family running the Arduino framework.
-The library aims to be small and self-contained, providing just the data structures and helpers required to perform the SLAC handshake.
+`libslac` implements the Signal Level Attenuation Characterization (SLAC) protocol for ESP32 and other Arduino-compatible microcontrollers.
+The library is small and self-contained, providing just the data structures and helpers required for the SLAC handshake.

 Earlier revisions shipped Linux utilities and a PF\_PACKET based transport layer.
 These components have been removed in favour of a lean